meta-audience/BeatSaber_audience/docs/STREAMERSETUP.md

 - if you use Twitch
     - click `Conncect Twitch Account`
     - if you had login twitch before, it will auto combine
-    - if not, you will see the pop out login Twitch window
+    - if not, you will see the pop out Twitch login window
-    - if you want to change your Twitch account, please logout twitch with the browser that ise currently
+    - if you want to change your Twitch account, please logout Twitch first
 > Please check your youtube account can streaming first

 ****